Is your grill's temperature dropping in the middle of your cook? Let's try to get your grill normalized again so you clean get dinner on the table.

 - Poor Air Flow

 Before we get too deep, is the grill temperature dropping or the food temperature dropping or stalling?
-This article will specifically address the grill temperature dropping.
-Please see the article on Meat Temperature Stopped Rising for more information on meat stalls.
+If you're looking for culinary help with your protein's temperature dropping, check out, Meat Temperature Stopped Rising.

 It is also important to remember that opening the grill lid causes temperature fluctuations.
 Opening the lid often can cause the temperature to plummet or even go out, sometimes resulting in a LEr or a Low Temp Error.

-Consider moving your food to a preheated oven to continue your cook while you troubleshoot your grill's temperature.
+Consider moving your food to a preheated oven to continue cooking while you troubleshoot your grill's temperature.

 1. Check your pellets.